 What is Hansen’s disease?

-Hansen’s disease, also known as leprosy, is a chronic disease caused by bacteria called Mycobacterium leprae.
-It mainly affects the skin, nerves in the hands and feet, and lining of the nose.
+Hansen’s disease, also known as leprosy, is a chronic disease caused by a bacterium called Mycobacterium leprae.
+It mainly affects the nerves, skin, eyes, and lining of the nose.
 In spite of its reputation, Hansen’s disease is not easily spread to others and can be cured with antibiotics.

 Who gets Hansen’s disease?